Vardar offensive

 The Vardar offensive (Офанзива при Вардар) was a World War I military operation, fought between 15 and 29 September 1918.
-The operation took place during the final stage of the Balkans Campaign.
-On 15 September, a combined force of Serbian, French, and Greek troops attacked the Bulgarian-held trenches in Dobro Pole ("Good Field"), at the time part of Serbia (present-day North Macedonia).
+The operation took place during the final stage of the Balkan Front.
+On 15 September, a combined force of Serbian, French, and Greek troops attacked the Bulgarian-held trenches in Dobro Pole ("Good Field"), at the time part of the Bulgarian-occupied Kingdom of Serbia and the Kingdom of Greece (present-day North Macedonia and Greece).
 The assault and the preceding artillery preparation had devastating effects on Bulgarian morale, eventually leading to mass desertions.

-On 18 September, a second Entente formation assaulted the Bulgarian positions in the vicinity of Lake Doiran.
+On 18 September, a second Entente formation assaulted the Bulgarian positions in the vicinity of Doiran Lake.
 Effectively employing machine gun and artillery fire the Bulgarians managed to stall the Allied advance on the Doiran sector.
 However the collapse of the front at Dobro Pole forced the Bulgarians to withdraw from Doiran.
 The Allies pursued the German 11th Army and the Bulgarian 1st Army, while pushing deeper into Vardar Macedonia.
 By 29 September, the Allies had captured the former HQ of Skopje, thus endangering the remnants of the 11th Army.

 The parallel development of the anti-monarchist Radomir Rebellion forced Bulgaria to sign the Armistice of Salonica and withdraw from the war.
 The treaty included the full capitulation of the 11th Army, bringing the final tally of Bulgarian and German prisoners to 77,000 and granting the Allies 500 artillery pieces.
 The Bulgarian downfall turned the strategic and operational balance of the war against the Central Powers.
 The Macedonian Front was brought to an end at noon on 30 September, when the ceasefire came into effect.